enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/writing_payloads.rst

 Payloads types
 ********************

-There are three payload types: just launching the good old main (the prefered method for newly written jobs), and two types designed to allow reuse of even more existing binaries: Runnable & JQM API.
+There are three payload types: just launching the good old main (the preferred method for newly written jobs), and two types designed to allow reuse of even more existing binaries: Runnable & JQM API.

 Main